ShaunCurtis/Blazr.EditStateTracker/readme.md

 }
 ```

-And the default `FieldCssClassProvider` provider
+And the default `FieldCssClassProvider` provider.

 ```csharp
 public class FieldCssClassProvider